REAIABook/REAIABook/readme.md

       beat.spec <- update(beat.spec, ~ . + as.factor(qtr))
 ```

 If there are no waterfront properties in this beat, we remove this variable from the model specification.
-If there are only one type of view in the beat we remove that variable as well.
+If there is only one type of view in the beat we remove that variable as well.

 ``` r
       # Remove waterfront if none exist